tomedison1618/quality-v2/INSTALL.md

     JWT_SECRET_KEY=generate_a_long_random_string_here
     CLIENT_ORIGIN_URL=http://YOUR_SERVER_IP:5000
     ```
+    *If you prefer using the default PostgreSQL superuser, set `DB_USER=postgres` and use its password.*
     *Replace `YOUR_SERVER_IP` with the actual IP address of the PC running the server.*

 4.  **Create Admin User:**